tcltk/tcl/doc/dev/strings.md

 	128
 	% string equal $s $t
 	0
-	% string bytelength $s
-	2
-	% string bytelength $t
-	1
 ```
-This example also demonstrates the mis-step of **string bytelength**
-that exposes differences in internal representation of values that
-should be treated as equivalent.

-(As of this writing, TIP 345 has purged the **identity** encoding
-from the development of Tcl 8.7, but **string bytelength** is still
-present in current snapshots of Tcl 9.0.)

 While scripts can avoid use of the **identity** encoding (perhaps treating
 any use of it as introducing *undefined* behavior), the underlying